coop-columb/supply-chain-forecaster/scripts/setup_github_environments.md

 This guide explains how to set up the GitHub environments required for the Continuous Deployment (CD) pipeline.

+## Implementation Status

+**Important:** These setup steps must be completed before the CD pipeline will function.
+The workflow is configured and passes CI, but actual deployments will fail until these environments and secrets are configured.

 ## Required Environments

 The CD pipeline uses two environments: